Doble Kara: Music

-The theme song, "Ikaw Ay Ako" (You is Me), composed by songwriter Vehnee Saturno, was sung by The Voice of the Philippines runner-up Klarisse de Guzman and semifinalist Morissette.
+The theme song, "Ikaw Ay Ako" (You are Me), composed by songwriter Vehnee Saturno, was sung by The Voice of the Philippines runner-up Klarisse de Guzman and semifinalist Morissette.
 The song was originally composed for the television series Doble Kara.
 A second rendition of the song was covered by The Voice Kids grand champions Lyca Gairanod and Elha Nympha for the series' second book.
-The songs, from different Dreamscape Productions such as Ang Probinsyano's "Wag Ka Nang Umiyak" (You Don't Cry Anymore) and "Basta't Kasama Kita", On the Wings of Love and And I Love You So's own title musics, and Nathaniel's "Lupa Man Ay Langit Na Rin" (Even the Earth is Also Heaven), were compiled into one album.
+The songs, from different Dreamscape Productions such as Ang Probinsyano's "Wag Ka Nang Umiyak" (Please Don't Cry Anymore) and "Basta't Kasama Kita", On the Wings of Love and And I Love You So's own title musics, and Nathaniel's "Lupa Man Ay Langit Na Rin" (Even the Earth is Also Heaven), were compiled into one album.

 The soundtrack album was released by Star Records on September 26, 2015, during It's Showtime's Kapamilya Day, held at the Smart Araneta Coliseum.

 Marketing

-On August 1, 2015, ABS-CBN released the first teaser trailer for the series on YouTube, featuring Montes.
+On August 1, 2015, ABS-CBN released the first teaser (trailer) for the series on YouTube, featuring Montes.
 Another teaser followed on August 5, and once again featuring Montes.
 Later that month, ABS-CBN released a series of exclusive posters and cast portraits on the show's website and Twitter.
 On August 14, 2015, the first full-length trailer was released.
 On April 22, 2016, it was publicly disclosed by Julia Montes and Sam Milby in their promotion and interview that the series got renewed for another book and season because of its consistently increasing ratings which have been unprecedentedly high for an afternoon cable series, beating its rival program and a rumor surfaces that the series might get extended until August which will run for totally a year.
 The trailer for the second book shows the new life of Kara and Sara as mothers, having daughters of their own.
 On April 29, 2016, Montes, with Alora Sasam and Markki Stroem, visited SM City San Jose del Monte and served a thanksgiving concert to everyone who watches and supports the series.
 A promotion about the extension for the series was also included.
 There is also a report that the series might run until February 10, 2017, because of its continuous high ratings.